Elements of Music - Dr Smith

 Explain how the music represents the movement of [the sea/the chase scene/the battle].
 You may wish to refer to instruments, melody, rhythm, texture and any other relevant features

 Give two reasons why this music is appropriate to represent romance

-Students will only be able to answer these types of questions if they completely know the Dr Smith elements mnemonic and how each element works and can be used.
+In fact, almost any question that relies on students describing music will require students to completely know the Dr Smith elements mnemonic and how each element works and can be used.

 The Dr Smith mnemonic stands for:

 D - Dynamics - volume in music

 Duration - the length of notes, how many beats each note is worth